yiqiao-yin/YinsPy-master/README.md

 - As the first section discussed on this site, Yin's Timer is always going to be the frontier pipelines of our products.
 We are proud to present a beta version of python notebook [here](https://github.com/yiqiao-yin/Yins_Python_Projects/blob/master/scripts/python_MM_EDA_YinsTimer.ipynb).

+- The most basic pricing model, Capital Asset Pricing Model (CAPM), is without a doubt an important discussion here on my platform.
+Here is a python notebook for a quick [discussion](https://github.com/yiqiao-yin/Yins_Python_Projects/blob/master/scripts/python_MM_Markowitz_Portfolio.ipynb).

 ## Data Structures

 Data Structures are the key part of many computer algorithms as they allow the programmers to do data management in an efficient way.
 A right selection of data structure can enhance the efficiency of computer program or algorithm in a better way.